Economic Data Scheduled For Wednesday - Benzinga

 - The MBA's index of mortgage application activity for the latest week is scheduled for release at 7:00 a.m.
 ET.

-- Data on wholesale inventories for April will be released at 10:00 a.m.
+- The Empire State manufacturing index for June will be released at 8:30 a.m.
 ET.
-Analysts expect wholesale inventories rising 2.1% in April.
+The Empire State index is expected to recover back into positive ground at 5.5 in June, following May's decline to minus 11.6.

+- Data on import and export prices for May will be released at 8:30 a.m.
+ET.
+Import and export prices slowed substantially in April.
+Analysts expect a 1.2% rise in import prices, while export prices are seen increasing 1.3% in May.

+- Data on business inventories for April will be released at 10:00 a.m.
+ET.
+Analysts expect business inventories rising 1.3% in April following a 2.0% build in the previous month.

+- The housing market index for June is scheduled for release at 10:00 a.m.
+ET.
+The index is projected to decline to 68 in June from 69 in the previous month.

-- The Energy Information Administration’s weekly report on petroleum inventories in the U.S. will be released at 10:30 a.m.
+- The Atlanta Fed's Business Inflation Expectations survey report for June will be released at 10:00 a.m.
+ET.

+- The Federal Reserve is set to announce its policy decision at 2:00 p.m.
+ET.
+The Fed is projected to increase its fed funds target range by 50 basis points.

+- The Fed Chairman Jerome Powell will hold a press conference at 2:30 p.m.
 ET.

 Check out our premarket coverage here